kiransuren/deadwatch/README.md

 # deadwatch
 A top-down zombie shooter game created using python and pygame.
-Made for the Grade 10 programming ISU project.

 ![Deadwatch Demo](deadwatchdemo.gif)